Prounckk/eremeev/content/resume/index.md

 ## Summary

 * Over 5+ years of experience in Golang and PHP.
 Excellent debugging and problem-solving skills.
 * Good experience with Docker.
-Extensive knowledge in using Git
+Extensive knowledge using Git
 * Hands-On experience with Google Cloud[^1] and AWS, Digital Ocean and Data Packet (ex-10gbps.io)
 * I implemented REST-API and CLI services by Golang with microservices architecture.
 * Working with LinkedIn, SalesForce, Hubspot and other APIs